File system for content repository

 If you want to attach a File System to your Lambda, you are required to connect your Lambda to the VPC where the File System is provisioned.

 However, by default, Lambda runs your functions in a secure VPC with access to AWS services and the internet.
 Lambda owns this VPC, which is not connected to your account's default VPC.
 When you connect a function to a VPC in your account, the function cannot access the internet unless your VPC provides access.
-Access to the internet is required so that DataFlow Functions can request the DataFlow Catalog and retrieve the flow definition to be executed.
+Access to the internet is required so that Cloudera DataFlow Functions can request the Cloudera DataFlow Catalog and retrieve the flow definition to be executed.

 In such a situation, a recommended option is to create a VPC with a public subnet and multiple private subnets (to increase resiliency across multiple availability zones).
 You can then create an Internet Gateway and NAT Gateway to give your Lambda access to the internet.
 For more information, see the AWS Knowledge Center.